-Major Procedures Performed During Regular Check-Up
+Procedures Performed During Regular Dental Checkups

 During a routine dental checkup, the dentist will examine your teeth, gums, bite, and jaw.
-This examination will include looking for signs of tooth decay, inflammation and cavities.
+This examination will include looking for signs of tooth decay, inflammation, and cavities.

 During the dental checkup, we will also examine the gums.
 Gum disease can lead to tooth loss, so it’s important to treat it as soon as possible.
 Signs of gum disease include bleeding gums, painful chewing, and persistent bad breath.

-Your dentist may use a filling to restore a tooth that is affected by decay, cracks, fractures, etc. A filling helps prevent further decay by closing off any cracks or spaces where bacteria can enter.
+Our dentist may use a filling to restore a tooth that is affected by decay, cracks, fractures, etc. A filling helps prevent further decay by closing off any cracks or spaces where bacteria can enter.